-Only international students can participate in pre-advising and registration prior to Orientation.
-Please contact your program of study for more information.
+Only international freshmen students or freshmen admitted in the spring semester can participate in pre-advising and registration prior to Orientation.
 All other freshman students will register during Orientation.

 I am a transfer student.
 Can I register for classes before Orientation?

 Transfer students can request pre-advising and registration prior to Orientation.
-Visit the Transfer Student Pre-Orientation Advising page for more information.
+Students must complete the REQUIRED Orientation Presentations section of their Virtual Orientation Blackboard course to unlock Pre-Advising information and request tools.
 Students who receive pre-advising and/or registration are still required to attend an Orientation session.

 How do I contact my academic advisor after Orientation?